Decision: to agree to authorise the disposal of the land South of Steele Avenue, Greenhithe and delegate authority to:

-The freehold asset “Land at Steel Avenue Greenhithe” is a site approx. 1.29 acres.
+The freehold asset “Land at Steele Avenue Greenhithe” is a site approx. 1.29 acres.
 It is currently vacant and last used by KCC’s Highway Department as a depot site for the widening of the adjacent dual carriageway.
 The asset also includes car parking towards its north end.

 This site, including the car park, was declared surplus to KCC’s requirements and was subsequently identified for disposal.
 A comprehensive marketing exercise has been undertaken for the north end of the site where it is envisaged a medical centre could be constructed, subject to planning consent and other due diligence which would provide a valuable community healthcare facility.
 Bids for the north end of the site have been received and a lead bidder has emerged.